Sikorsky S-64 Skycrane lifting a commercial rooftop HVAC unit while rigging crew monitors the heavy lift operation

 Understanding Performance Variance

-Skycrane performance is not one fixed number.
-Allowable hook loads, lift radius, and cycle times change with density altitude, temperature, fuel load, wind, terrain effects, and how conservative the operating margins are for the mission.
-Range figures also vary because published values may assume different reserves and cruise profiles.
-The right way to evaluate the S-64 is by matching the aircraft to your actual site conditions and lift plan, not by relying on a single brochure number.
+Skycrane performance is not a fixed number.
+Allowable hook loads, lift radius, and cycle times all change based on real-world conditions.
+These include density altitude, temperature, fuel load, wind, terrain, and how conservative the operating margins are for the mission.

 Operational Capabilities